matheus-pereira/elric/website/versioned_docs/version-27.2/Configuration.md

 Default: `undefined`

 The path to a module that can resolve test<->snapshot path.
-This config option lets you customize where Jest stores snapshot files on disk.
+This config option lets you customize where elric stores snapshot files on disk.

 Example snapshot resolver module: